Mallikarjunan-29/blue-team-docker/README.md

 🔍 What This Lab Does

-✅ Ingests AWS CloudTrail logs from S3
+✅ Ingests AWS CloudTrail logs directly from S3
-✅ Pulls GuardDuty and GCP Audit logs via Python scripts ✅ Uses cron jobs to automate ingestion
+✅ Pulls GuardDuty and GCP Audit Logs using custom Python scripts ✅ Automates ingestion with cron jobs — fully hands-off ✅ Parses logs using props.conf, inputs.conf, and indexes.conf — Splunk-native ✅ All Splunk config lives inside a Docker-mounted custom app ✅ Fully modular — plug in any cloud provider or log source ✅ Now includes Splunk + n8n in a single Docker Compose stack ✅ Sends real-time alerts via Telegram and Gmail from Splunk using n8n

-✅ Parses logs using props.conf, inputs.conf, and indexes.conf
+This isn’t a “SIEM toy.”
-✅ All config lives inside a Splunk App, mounted via Docker ✅ Fully modular — easily extendable to other cloud providers or sources ✅ Minimalist but powerful: no GUI bloat, just raw detection muscle
+It’s a practical blueprint for building a real-world detection pipeline.

 ---